-And finally, in 2014, to break the negative stereotype to other people, I joined a regional pageant competition.
+And finally, in 2014, to break the negative stereotype of other people, I joined a regional pageant competition.
 Even though I could barely do the catwalk, I still insisted to join and trust my ability as well as my deep understanding of the culture.
 I was chosen as the 3rd winner & they sent me to the Provincial Competition then won the title of talented in Miss Tourism of West Nusa Tenggara Province.

-I started working in the Government and also private sectors for years, but still, I could not fit with the fixed rule and tasks in each institution.
-I also often more prioritized tourism and culture related forums and activities rather than my task in my offices.
+I started working in the Government and also private sectors for years, but still, I could not fit in with the fixed rule and tasks in each institution.
+I also often prioritized tourism and culture related forums and activities rather than my task in my offices.
 I already put learning and promoting the culture and heritage of my tribe as my passion and priority.

 Q: Let us know the story of how you started Kon Bayan and why do you choose to promote ethical and local coffee from Bayan?

 My first step was actually when I still worked in a Resort located in a village that has a lot of social problems, small example, I was often catcalled by the drunk youth when I finished my night shift around 11 pm.
-Then I met the owners of a small Cottage across the Resort, they are Mbak Nina, a former NGO worker, and Mas Widi, a musician.
+Then I met the owners of a small Cottage across from the Resort, they are Mbak Nina, a former NGO worker, and Mas Widi, a musician.
 Then, I initiated if it is possible for them to open a small Coffee Shop where youth actually can have a more productive and positive space to gather where they can learn about coffee and even music.

 Of course, my initiative needs a commitment, therefore I decided to leave my well-paid job in the Resort to open the Coffee Shop.
-I still remember that my mother cried and very disappointed with me after knowing that I left my job, but one thing I said to her is “ I promise Mom, I will be successful from this”.
-In 2017, I started my journey to learn about coffee and also started the business with giving coffee for free to everyone during 2017 to promote the Coffee Shop, step by step, we get income from people who still want to pay the coffee, from which we bought some equipment and also actively participated in some event to introduce our coffee in other regions.
+I still remember that my mother cried and was very disappointed with me after knowing that I left my job, but one thing I said to her is “ I promise Mom, I will be successful from this”.
+In 2017, I started my journey to learn about coffee and also started the business by giving coffee for free to everyone 2017 to promote the Coffee Shop, step by step, we get income from people who still want to pay for the coffee, from which we bought some equipment and also actively participated in some event to introduce our coffee in other regions.
 We agreed with the name Kupi Nina Bayan (Nina means women but also the name of the owner, and Bayan is to represent culture and me as Bayan Woman).

 Then in 2018, the business starts growing, I also visited the coffee farmers frequently so I could know deeper about coffee especially coffee from Lombok.
 During my visit to the Bayan forest, I found out that majority of the coffee farmers are women, not only that in every process, like maintaining the soil, seedling, taking care of the plants, picking the beans, roasting until the coffee is served, all are done by local women in Bayan.
 It feels special, since our business name Kupi Nina Bayan (bayan women), it already represents how women have big role in the coffee industry.

 However, like how other businesses might experience, a conflict of interest and different priorities happened until finally, I chose to start my own business in my own village — Bayan and take the previous name Kupi Nina Bayan since my coworker chose other names for their business.
-Then, I continued Kupi Nina Bayan shortened as Kon Bayan in 2019.
+Then, I continued Kupi Nina Bayan shortened to Kon Bayan in 2019.

 In the same year, I try to bring Bayan Coffee to Jakarta Coffee Week, we received a huge enthusiasm and got our first huge order (200kg) for a well-known Coffee Outlet.
-We did face some hardship in fulfilling the orders since we are working with local farmers who sometimes do not obey our instructions or sometimes due to the weathers the red beans are broken.
-But still, it does not make us stop, we also asked the farmers to only use organic fertilizer since it is grown in a sacred forest so we make sure the soil will always in good condition.
+We did face some hardship in fulfilling the orders since we are working with local farmers who sometimes do not obey our instructions or sometimes due to the weather the red beans are broken.
+But still, it does not make us stop, we also asked the farmers to only use organic fertilizer since it is grown in a sacred forest so we make sure the soil will always be in good condition.
 However, they also actually already know how to grow it in a sustainable way using their ancestor value.

 In 2019, we also start a collaboration with Saifana Organic Farm to open a coffee shop in Bayan so the youth in Bayan will start participating in processing the coffee beans from the forest as well as learn the sustainable way to grow it.
-We also joined our first Flea Market and surprised since many foreigners in Gili like our coffee.
+We also joined our first Flea Market and were surprised since many foreigners in Gili like our coffee.
 From that, KonBayan started to be well known.
 We also already exported our coffee to France with help from our partner.